A Blocks App Workflow

 Installation settings let you determine how your app is first installed on a site.
 You can select which widgets to show, which design presets, what to do on mobile devices, etc.

-To configure installation settings: click the WixBlocks logo and go to App > Installation Settings.
+To configure installation settings: click on the three dots next to the widget name in the Widgets panel.
+Then click Editor Experience > Installation Settings.

 Prepare your app for pricing